What to pack in your hospital bag?

 Knickers and socks.
 Fluffy socks are nice to wear over your ugly surgical stockings and make you feel nice and cosy.

-Front fastening bras are very popular and handy for when you are sore
+Front fastening bras are very popular and handy for when you are sore.
+I wore this bra for my fat grafting surgery and found it very comfortable.

 V pillow – I found this really useful when sitting in a chair and also in bed.
 It took the pressure away from my drain sites and made me comfortable